Aswin-K-2005/CAMRO_ROBOT/README.md

 ## 📌 Overview

-TERRA is an autonomous rescue robot built for post-earthquake search operations.
+CAMRO is an autonomous rescue robot built for post-earthquake search operations.
 It streams live video from an ESP32-CAM to a laptop, where a fine-tuned YOLOv8n model detects humans in real time — even in near-darkness and under rubble — and sends directional motor commands to navigate toward survivors.

 ---